 The time that prenatal care begins, the weight of the newborn, the number of births to teenagers, and the number of births to single mothers are indicative of the community's state of healthy births.

-All areas are above the state average in low-birth-weight babies.
-All areas, except Suffolk, saw a decrease between 2016 and 2017.
+All areas except Isle of Wight are above the state average in low-birth-weight babies.
+All areas, except Franklin, saw a decrease from 2019 to 2020.